‘Strong Woman Do Bong Soon’ Takes On Girl Power, Ratings Growing Steady At Ep 4

 A post shared by 박형식 (@phs1116) on

-According to Soompi, the new JTBC series has surpassed the 8-percent threshold, at only its fourth episode.
+According to Soompi, the new JTBC series has surpassed the 8 percent threshold at only its fourth episode.
 This assures a promising start, especially for a drama airing on a paid cable service.
 While some viewers would attribute the show’s success to its smart casting of Korea’s hottest leads, one would note that the unique plot also contributes to its potential success.

 Aside from the Wonder Woman factor, another underlying message that the drama wants to impart is to the young people, who have great talents, but according to Song, don’t know how or where to use them.

-“Similarly, Do Bong Soon’s strength is something she has not found a true purpose for as of yet,” continues Producer Song.
+“Similarly, Do Bong Soon’s strength is something she has not found a true purpose for as of yet,” continued producer Song.
 “As the narrative unfolds, she will realize how she needs to be using her abilities, making a turning point in the drama.”

-Meanwhile, Park Hyung Sik, is now enjoying the first lead status, after playing supporting roles for his previous dramas.
+Meanwhile, Park Hyung Sik is now enjoying his first lead status after playing supporting roles in his previous dramas.
 Most recent of all was Hwarang: The Poet Warrior Youth, which ended just a few weeks ago, where he played Sam Maek Jong, who eventually became King Jin Heung.
-Unfortunately, Hyung Sik played second lead to Park Seo Joon’s Sun Woo, which meant that he didn’t get the girl in the end.
+Unfortunately, Hyung Sik played second lead to Park Seo Joon’s Sun Woo, which meant he didn’t get the girl in the end.

 Interestingly, while everyone knows that Hyung Sik is the main actor this time around in Strong Woman Do Bong Soon, his character is given a twist in that he might be gay.
 The versatile actor has already been sighted wearing women’s clothing as he “flirted” with second lead Ji Soo on Episode 4.
 Though this was only done to portray a dream that Bong Soon had, fans are still wondering where the story will go.
 On the other hand, Ji Soo has also shown his versatility, as he too has donned women’s clothing as a disguise to catch a criminal.
 Both actors are said to play some kind of bromance as the drama progresses, and fans are looking forward to this in the coming episodes.

-The best thing about Strong Woman Do Bong Soon is that it is both lighthearted and dark; not entirely about cheesy romance.
+The best thing about Strong Woman Do Bong Soon is that it is both lighthearted and dark and not entirely about cheesy romance.
 In fact, it has a creepy vibe every time the scenes cut to the serial kidnapper, who seems to be building a bridal prison harem.
-Hyung Sik’s portrayal of An Min-Hyuk is on point with his ability to switch from pretending to be gay, to acting like a chaebol scion, to just being plain vulnerable about remembering his mother’s special breakfast.
-Meanwhile, Park Bo Young is the perfect Bong Soon with her astonishing Wonder Woman abilities, disguised in her harmless facade.
+Hyung Sik’s portrayal of An Min-Hyuk is on point with his ability to switch from pretending to be gay to acting like a chaebol scion and just being plain vulnerable about remembering his mother’s special breakfast.
+Meanwhile, Park Bo Young is the perfect Bong Soon, with her astonishing Wonder Woman abilities disguised in her harmless facade.

 [Featured Image by JTBC]